Lionheart (1990 film): Alternate versions

+The domestic cut supervised by Universal is different from the so-called "international version" which, not accounting for edits mandated by local censors, was the one seen theatrically in foreign territories.
+The international version is longer, but the Universal version still features minor tidbits and alternate material that are absent from the international one.
+The international version, in uncut form, was seen during the film's French debut, as well as during its U.K bow.

 Release

 Pre-release

 The film was screened at the Cannes Film Market on May 18, 1990, under the title A.W.O.L.
 On August 2, 1990, it was reported that the film had been picked up by Universal Studios in the U.S. It was Van Damme's first film to be released by a major studio in the territory.

 Theatrical

-Lionheart debuted on August 1, 1990 in France, where the star had accrued an early following thanks to his francophone background.
+Lionheart debuted on August 1, 1990, in France, where the star had accrued an early following thanks to his francophone background.
 Released there as Full Contact, it became his first film to cross the symbolic one-million-spectator threshold in the country, finishing with 1,226,025 admissions.

 In the United States, the film opened on January 11, 1991.
 It was another breakthrough for the actor, debuting in 3rd position with sales in excess of $7 million during its first weekend.
 Although it fell down the charts rather quickly, the film finished its domestic run with a tally of $24,078,196, by far the best of Van Damme's career up to that point.